wikimedia/design-codex/packages/codex-docs/component-demos/message/message.md

 <cdx-demo-best-practices>

-<cdx-demo-best-practice>Customize the icon in subtle, notice, and progressive Messages, or hide it if needed.</cdx-demo-best-practice>
+<cdx-demo-best-practice>Customize the icon in notice Messages, or hide it if needed.</cdx-demo-best-practice>
 <cdx-demo-best-practice type="dont">Avoid removing or replacing the icon in warning, error, and success Messages, as it reinforces the meaning of their respective statuses.</cdx-demo-best-practice>

 </cdx-demo-best-practices>